 - In a stand mixer bowl, using the paddle attachment, beat together peanut butter, butter, sugar, salt, baking soda, baking powder, and vanilla on medium speed until the mixture is soft and light (about 3 minutes).

-- Add the beaten eggs in two portions until well incorporated.
+- Add the beaten egg in two portions until well incorporated (if you add them all at once, the mixture may separate).

 - Mix in peanut flour on low speed, then add milk and continue mixing until a soft dough forms.